 Beat the Heat at Atcher Island

-The Vera Meineke nature centre here has an exhibition depicting the region’s diverse wildlife, a play area, a vegetable garden, and a library.
-The 19th century Volkening Heritage Farm lets you participate in farming activities and pet the animals at the farm such as, pigs, horses, cows, and chicken.
+The Vera Meineke nature center here has an exhibition depicting the region’s diverse wildlife, a play area, a vegetable garden, and a library.

 Browse Art at Trickster Art Gallery

 This gallery aims to highlight the significant contributions made by Native Americans to the nation’s military and the social injustices that prevail against their community.